-- the payment of any accrued but unpaid annual bonus at the time of termination; - the payment of the executive's base salary for a period of at least twelve (12) months; and - · continuation of the executive's medical benefits (in case of disability), including to his family (in case of death or disability).
+- the payment of any accrued but unpaid annual bonus at the time of termination; - the payment of the executive's base salary for a period of at least twelve (12) months; and - continuation of the executive's medical benefits (in case of disability), including to his family (in case of death or disability).

-Our employment agreement with Jack Weinstein, our Chief Financial Officer, expired on November 8, 2008.
-Effective November 12, 2008, we entered into a letter agreement with Mr. Weinstein regarding his continued employment with the Company.
-Under such letter agreement, if Mr. Weinstein is terminated without "cause" (such term is defined in the same manner as set forth above in the description of Mr. McEnany's employment agreement), he will receive twelve (12) months of base salary.
-Mr. Weinstein will also receive twelve (12) months of base salary if he resigns from his employment for "good reason."
-"Good reason" is defined as any material alteration by the Company of positions, functions, duties, or responsibilities, or a material decrease in base salary not agreed to by Mr. Weinstein.
+Effective December 16, 2011, in connection with her appointment as our Vice Prsident, Treasurer and Chief Financial Officer, we entered into a letter agreement with Ms. Grande regarding her continued employment with the Company.
+Under such letter agreement, if Ms. Grande is terminated without "cause" (such term is defined in the same manner as set forth above in the description of Mr. McEnany's employment agreement), she will receive twelve (12) months of base salary.
+Ms. Grande will also receive twelve (12) months of base salary if she resigns from her employment for "good reason."
+"Good reason" is defined as any material alteration by the Company of positions, functions, duties, or responsibilities, or a material decrease in base salary not agreed to by Ms. Grande.

-The amounts payable to each executive officer with an employment agreement or letter agreement, in the event of termination, death, disability, or retirement, are set forth in the following chart assuming the event occurred on December 31, 2010:
+The amounts payable to each executive officer with an employment agreement or letter agreement, in the event of termination, death, disability, or retirement, are set forth in the following chart assuming the event occurred on December 31, 2011: